 How to stop a toothache from a broken tooth

 Keep any broken pieces of tooth, if you have them.
 This will help your dentist match any reconstructions to the original shape.
 Use chewing gum or orthodontic wax to cover any sharp bits of tooth in your mouth that might cut your tongue or gum.
-This article has more advice on dealing with a cracked or broken tooth.
+We have a separate page with more advice on dealing with a cracked or broken tooth.

 Toothache after filling or other dental work